Cornelia Fort

-Cornelia Clark Fort (February 5, 1919 – March 21, 1943) was a United States aviator who became famous for being part of two aviation-related events.
+Cornelia Clark Fort (February 5, 1919 – March 21, 1943) was an American aviator who became famous for being part of two aviation-related events.
 The first occurred while conducting a civilian training flight at Pearl Harbor on December 7, 1941, when she was the first United States pilot to encounter the Japanese air fleet during the Attack on Pearl Harbor.
 She and her student narrowly escaped a mid-air collision with the Japanese aircraft and a strafing attack after making an emergency landing.

 The following year, Fort became the second member of what was to become the Women Airforce Service Pilots or WASP.
-Fort was working as a WASP ferry pilot on 21 March 1943 when she became the first female pilot in American history to die on active duty.
-She was involved in a mid-air collision and crashed ten miles south of Merkel, Texas in Mulberry Canyon, Texas.
+Fort was working as a WASP ferry pilot on 21 March 1943 when she became the first female pilot in American history to die while on active duty.
+She was involved in a mid-air collision and crashed ten miles south of Merkel, Texas, in Mulberry Canyon.

 Early life

-Fort was born to a wealthy and prominent family in Nashville, Tennessee; her father, Rufus Elijah Fort, was a founder of National Life and Accident Insurance Company.
+Fort was born on February 5, 1919, to a wealthy and prominent family in Nashville, Tennessee; her father, Rufus Elijah Fort, was a founder of National Life and Accident Insurance Company.
 She received a high school certificate from the Ward-Belmont School in 1936.
 She graduated from Sarah Lawrence College in 1939.
 After college, Fort joined the Junior League of Nashville.

-She showed an early interest in flying, ultimately training for and earning her pilot's license in Nashville, TN.
+She showed an early interest in flying, ultimately training for and earning her pilot's license in Nashville.
 She was the second woman in Tennessee to get her commercial license and the first woman in Tennessee to get her instructors' license.
 She applied to many flying schools and was accepted as an instructor at a Colorado flight training school.
 While there, she was offered a position in Hawaii, which she accepted.